toliaqat/xenon-wiki/NodeGroupService.md

 ## POST

-A DCP node joins an existing group of nodes, by sending a POST to its local /core/node-groups/some-group service, with the following body:
+A Xenon node joins an existing group of nodes, by sending a POST to its local /core/node-groups/some-group service, with the following body:

 ```
     public static class JoinPeerRequest {